holajiawei/1space/README.md

 specifying the test container to use with the `TEST_CONTAINER` environment variable.

-The tests create and destroy the containers and buckets configured in the `swift-s3-sync.conf` file.
-If you need to examine the state of a container, consider commenting out the `tearDownClass` method to be a NOOP (TODO: add a way to keep state).
+The tests create and destroy the Swift containers and S3 buckets configured in the `swift-s3-sync.conf` file.
+If you need to examine the state of a Swift container or S3 bucket after the tests have finished executing, you can set `NO_TEARDOWN=1` in the environment when you run the integration tests.
+This will make the `tearDownClass` method a NOOP.
+It may also introduce test failures if different subclasses of `TestCloudSyncBase` end up operating on the same Swift containers or S3 buckets.

 If you would like to examine the logs from each of the services, all logs are in /var/log (e.g. /var/log/swift-s3-sync.log).